Matrix Decomposition and Applications: Computing Reduced QR Decomposition via CGS and MGS

-\paragraph{Main difference and catastrophic cancellation} The key difference is that the $\ba_3$ can in general have large components in $span\{\bq_1, \bq_2\}$ in which case one starts with large values and ends up with small values with large relative errors in them.
-This is known as the problem of \textit{catastrophic cancellation}.
-In contrast, in MGS, the intermediate vector $\ba_3^{(1) }$ is in the direction perpendicular to $\bq_1$ and has only a small ``error" component in the direction of $\bq_1$.
+\paragraph{Main difference and catastrophic cancellation.} The key difference is that the vector $\ba_3$ can in general have large components in $\spn\{\bq_1, \bq_2\}$, in which case one starts with large values and ends up with small values that result in large relative errors in them---a phenomenon known as \textit{catastrophic cancellation}.
+In contrast, in MGS, the intermediate vector $\ba_3^{(1) }$ is already orthogonal to $\bq_1$ and has only a small ``error" (residual) component in the direction of $\bq_1$.
 This significantly reduces the chance of large cancellations occurring in subsequent steps.
-A comparison of the \fbox{boxed} text in Equation~\eqref{equation:cgs-3d-exmp} and \eqref{equation:mgs-3d-exmp}, it is not hard to see $(\bq_2\bq_2^\top)\ba_3^{(1) }$ in Equation~\eqref{equation:mgs-3d-exmp} is more accurate by the above argument.
-And thus, because of the much smaller error in this projection factor, the MGS introduces less orthogonalization error at each subtraction step than that in the CGS.
+A comparison of the \fbox{boxed} terms in Equations~\eqref{equation:cgs-3d-exmp} and \eqref{equation:mgs-3d-exmp} reveals that $(\bq_2\bq_2^\top)\ba_3^{(1) }$ in Equation~\eqref{equation:mgs-3d-exmp} is computed more accurately than $(\bq_2\bq_2^\top)\ba_3$ in CGS, as argued above.
+Because of this reduced error in each projection step, the MGS method generally results in smaller orthogonalization errors at each stage compared to CGS.
 In fact, this difference can be quantified.
-It can be shown that the final $\bQ$ obtained in the CGS satisfies
+It can be shown that the final orthogonal matix $\bQ$ obtained using CGS satisfies the bound:

 where $\kappa(\bA)$ is a value larger than 1 determined by $\bA$.
-Whereas, in the MGS, the error satisfies
+Whereas, in the MGS, the corresponding error satisfies

-That is, the $\bQ$ obtained via MGS is ``more orthogonal" than that obtained via CGS, making MGS a more numerically stable algorithm in practice.
+That is, the matrix $\bQ$ obtained via MGS is ``more orthogonal" than that obtained via CGS, making MGS a more numerically stable algorithm in practice.